Miguel26-pixel/FEUP-ESOF/docs/DomainModel.md

 **Spontaneous Alert** - saves the custom message and inherits the attributes of general alert.

-**Alert** - inherits the attributes of the geral alert and it has a type of point of interest associated.
+**Alert** - inherits the attributes of the general alert and it has a type of point of interest associated and it's allocated to a point of interest.

 **Notification** - only saves the time it was created and the student and alerts associated.